dotnet/AspNetCore.Docs/aspnetcore/security/authentication/social/social-without-identity.md

 ## Apply authorization

-Test the app's authentication configuration by applying the `AuthorizeAttribute` attribute to a controller, action, or page.
+Test the app's authentication configuration by applying the [[Authorize]](xref:Microsoft.AspNetCore.Authorization.AuthorizeAttribute) attribute to a controller, action, or page.
 The following code limits access to the *Privacy* page to users that have been authenticated:

 :::code language="csharp" source="social-without-identity/samples_snapshot/3.x/Pages/Privacy.cshtml.cs" id="snippet_Class" highlight="1":::